NETWAYS/advanced-puppet-training/validation/03_syntax_hook.md

 # Lab ~~~SECTION:MAJOR~~~.~~~SECTION:MINOR~~~: Add a Pre-Commit Hook for Syntax Checking

 * Objective:
- * Add a pre-commit hook for Puppet manifest syntax checking
+ * Add a pre-commit hook for Puppet manifest syntax checking on `puppet.localdomain`
 * Steps:
  * Create a new file in your git repository `.git/hooks/pre-commit`
  * Insert the content of `puppet_manifest_syntax_check.sh` from  `https://github.com/drwahl/puppet-git-hooks`